dokan-dev/dokany/dokan/readme.txt

   Options :
     A Combination of DOKAN_OPTION_* constants.
   GlobalContext :
-    Your filrsystem can use this variable to store a mount specific structure.
+    Your filesystem can use this variable to store a mount specific structure.
   MountPoint :
     A mount point.
-"M:\" drive letter or "C:\mount\dokan" a directory (needs empty) in NTFS
+Either a "M:\" drive letter or a "C:\mount\dokan" directory (needs to be empty) in NTFS.

 If the mount operation succeeded, the return value is DOKAN_SUCCESS, otherwise, the following error code is returned.